 Step Three – Clock Hands:

 I used the measurements from the cardboard to create a duplicate crown base on the sheet of paper.
 Then I laid out the design for the clock hands on the flat surface.
 I purchased two different kinds of clock hands (from this Esty store) and they were different heights.
 I used the long ones to create the points and I connected them together with the shorter hands on an angle.
 Once I had the design right, I placed them on the actual crown and hot glued them into place.
-I also wrapped the gold jewellery wire around where the three clock hands connected at the point for an extra secure hold.
+I also wrapped the gold jewellery wire around where the three clock hands connected at the point for an extra secure hold, as suggested here.

 Pro Tip: Because of the way I glued the ribbon on, there were gaps between the cardboard and the ribbon.
 It made it easier to place the clock hands before gluing by slipping them into this space.
 I ended up keeping the ends of the shorter ones inside the ribbon and left the longer ones out.